dlbbld/clean-chess/README.md

 and finally, the last halfmove in the series.

 # Unwinnability and dead position
 The API implements the [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess).
 As such, everything here achieved is due to CHA.
-All relevant examples below are from the [CHA](https://github.com/miguel-ambrona/D3-Chess), which provides an outstanding elaboration on the subject in every aspect.
+Also, all relevant examples below are from the [CHA](https://github.com/miguel-ambrona/D3-Chess), which elaborates on the subject in every aspect.

 A position is said to be unwinnable for a player if he has no theoretical mating possibilities, assuming the worst play of the opponent.
 If the position is unwinnable for both players, it's a dead position.